 More recently, Web3 began to refer to the “decentralized web”, or applications that are not reliant on centralized companies, and are therefore resistant to being shut down or censored by the government.
 These applications would be built using open, transparent systems, accessible to all.
 Web3 would be a tool for freedom.

-Web3 is supposed to be the decentralized internet.
-It is supposed to be next-generation apps that allow people to connect online, and exchange goods and services without fear of censorship or surveillance.
-An example of Web2 would be Uber, where you rely on the Uber company to hire, manage, and pay drivers, as well as maintain the integrity of the rating system for both drivers and riders.
+A web2 company would be Uber, where you rely on the Uber company to hire, manage, and pay drivers, as well as maintain the integrity of the rating system for both drivers and riders.
 The Web3 version of this would be all the same features, but not through a centralized company.
+You can hire a car, but all the services are managed by a decentralized network of participants.
+You can buy “Web3 Uber” tokens to pay for rides, or speculate on the price if the company gets popular.

-Profit Potential in Web3
+Is There Profit Potential in Web3?

-Since each blockchain has a token associated with it, there's the impression that if the blockchain is successful, the token will gain purchasing power.
+Since each web3 blockchain has a token associated with it, there’s the impression that if the blockchain is successful, the token will gain purchasing power.
 There is a massive amount of speculation on which projects will become successful, and how much their token price will rise.
 Some people who own these tokens became wealthy, and so the narrative around Web3 being a way for your average internet user to earn money using the services they already engage with took off.

 You get to own a part of the internet companies you use.

-Personally, this doesn't bother me.
-I think companies should be able to issue equity without permission from a government agency, and buyers should do their due diligence.
-However, these tokens are being marketed as bitcoin-like cryptocurrencies, which is not what they are.
+My main issue is that these tokens are being marketed as bitcoin-like cryptocurrencies, which is not what they are.
 They are not decentralized.
 They are not money.
-In fact, they are not even equity in the company because they do not denote “ownership” of any kind, let alone voting rights.
+In fact, they are not even true equity in the company because they do not denote “ownership” of any kind, let alone voting rights.

 There are many in the crypto space who don't think too deeply about the relationship between token holders and token issuers, and simply see this as a money-making opportunity.
 People are making money, so there's nothing wrong.
 Just buy a successful token and sell it at a profit!
 Easy right?